 Jakub Szántó (b.
 1977) is a journalist and television reporter.
-He is a holder of a Doctorate in Modern History at Charles University in Prague.
-Since 1999 he has worked as a television reporter.
-He has focused primarily on the Middle East and Africa, where he has covered a large proportion of international crises.
+He holds a Doctorate in Modern History from Charles University in Prague.
+He has covered many international crises for television, focusing primarily on the Middle East and Africa.
 Szántó is the holder of the Open Society Fund Prague’s Journalism Award (2014) and the Ferdinand Peroutka Award for journalism (2017).
-Supported by over two decades of reporting from the Middle East crowned by five years as the permanent Correspondent in the region, the author offers in his two books – Behind the Curtain of War and From Isratine with Love – his unorthodox view of both the peoples, their lifestyle, culture, and history.
+Drawing from over two decades of reporting, crowned by five years as a permanent correspondent in the Middle East, the author offers in his two books, Behind the Curtain of War and From Isratine with Love, an unorthodox view of the Israelite and Palestinian peoples– their lifestyle, culture, and history.

 October 2020, 305 pages